Skip Navigation

 Related Content

-In 2025, the Independent Reporting Mechanism (IRM) published the Results Report for the Czech Republic's sixth OGP action plan.
+In 2026, the Independent Reporting Mechanism (IRM) published the Results Report for Jordan's 2021-2025 action plan.
 The report reviews the level of completion and early open government results for commitments in the action plan.
-In the Czech…
+The report is available in English and…